Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon HD 7970 will be a lot (approximately 32%) better at texture filtering than the Radeon HD 7950. (explain)
+Texel RateThe Radeon HD 7970 will be quite a bit (more or less 32%) faster with regards to AF than the Radeon HD 7950. (explain)

-Pixel RateThe Radeon HD 7970 is a little bit (about 16%) better at FSAA than the Radeon HD 7950, and should be able to handle higher resolutions more effectively. (explain)
+Pixel RateThe Radeon HD 7970 should be just a bit (more or less 16%) more effective at FSAA than the Radeon HD 7950, and also should be able to handle higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison